 Our lawyers handle claims on a contingency-fee basis throughout North Carolina, including:

 We also serve clients throughout the greater Charlotte area as well as other cities across North Carolina.

-Our injury attorneys leverage a combined 200 years of legal expertise, and some of our attorneys are members of the esteemed Multi-Million Dollar Advocates Forum and The National Association of Distinguished Counsel (see disclaimer below).
+Our injury attorneys leverage more than a combined 220+ years of legal expertise, and some of our attorneys are members of the esteemed Multi-Million Dollar Advocates Forum and The National Association of Distinguished Counsel (see disclaimer below).

 For a FREE, no-obligation consultation concerning a potential PTSD claim resulting from a car accident, call 1-800-525-7111 or complete the fast and easy form below.

 We believe Justice Counts and we would love to help however we can.

 *** Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.

 *** Disclaimer: An attorney must meet certain requirements to join these organizations or receive these awards.
 For more information on Membership Criteria for Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, Super Lawyers, Super Lawyers “Rising Star” designation, The National Trial Lawyers Top 100, The National Trial Lawyers Top 40 Under 40, The National Association of Distinguished Counsel, AV Preeminent designation by Martindale-Hubbell, the Litigator Award, and other memberships, awards, and accolades, please visit our Membership Criteria page.
 These awards and memberships should not be construed as a promise or guarantee of a similar result.
 Each case is different and must be evaluated separately.